 Run flat tyres can go for a certain distance even with depleted levels of air at certain speeds.
-Most companies manufacture run-flats that will take you 50 miles at 50 miles per hour, even when they are fully deflated.
-Gilgal Tyre has a wide range of run-flat tyres which will help you go the distance.
+Most companies manufacture run flats that will take you 50 miles at 50 miles per hour, even when they are fully deflated.
+Gilgal Tyre has a wide range of run flat tyres manchester which will help you go the distance.
 Our garage at Manchester will also help you choose a set which will complement your car perfectly.

 Types of run-flat tyres

 Like all other tyres, run-flat tyres, too have different types.
 A brief overview of these types follows.